 Alternatively, if your kid prefers to get squish fingers with clay, you can also make animal figurines out of clay.
 Air-dry clay or potters clay that can be fired is fine for these little pieces.

 What Can Kids Make with Clay – Idea 14

 Make Your Favorite Cartoon Character

 A nice variation on the subject of modeling animals is for your child to make their favorite cartoon character.
-This is probably one for children that are a bit older.
+This is probably one for children who are a bit older.
 If your kid is very crafty, then they may manage when they are in primary school.
-However, I’d say that this is probably one for children that are 10 years or over.
+However, I’d say that this is probably one for children who are 10 years or above.

 Capturing a likeness is a bit of a skill.
 Having said that, young children are passionate about their TV heroes.
 So even if their model looks nothing like their favorite character, it really doesn’t matter.

 What Can Kids Make with Clay – Idea 15

 Fridge magnets are cute and when crafted by your child they can make nice gifts for relatives.
 They can either be simple figurines or objects, or you can make letters and numbers to go on the fridge.

 There is normally quite a bit of traffic in and out of a fridge.
 So, I’d recommend using polymer clay which goes rock hard in the oven.
 Or if you have access to a kiln, you could use pottery clay that goes hard when it’s fired.